Whisky Tours of Scotland

 A Scotch Whisky Tour allows you to explore some of Scotland's most beautiful scenery whilst visiting the distilleries that produce your favourite malts.
 With me as your driver guide, you can relax, take in the scenery, a little bit of local commentary and enjoy a dram or two along the way!
 Scotland's whisky producing areas are divided into six different regions: Campbeltown, Highland, Island, Islay, Lowland and Speyside.
 Depending on the duration of your Scotch Whisky Tour, you could incorporate more than one area into a tour itinerary or you may choose to concentrate on one.
 A tour of the island distilleries for example, could take several days but you could cover a visit to a Highland and a Lowland distillery in a half day trip, such as on my Glasgow Distillery Tour.
 The itinerary permutations are endless so the best thing to do is to contact me (email@example.com) to discuss your ideas, I can then draw up a tailor made schedule based on your preferences and my local knowledge.
 I can also recommend and book hotels along the route for multi-day whisky tours.

 From having been dubbed the whisky capital of the world with 34 distilleries at its height of production, the town of Campbeltown is now the smallest of the six whisky producing areas with just two three working distilleries, the minimum number to qualify as a 'region'.
 Springbank and Glengyle have the same owners and as such you can tour both on the same ticket.
-It is possible to visit on a day tour from Glasgow or Edinburgh.
-For a longer tour, combine it with a visit to Islay or Oban.
+It is possible to visit on a day tour from Glasgow but would be a bit of a stretch from Edinburgh where two days would be ideal.
+For a longer tour, combine it with a visit to Islay, Scotland's whisky island with no fewer than eight distilleries and/or the picturesque port of Oban, where the town was literally built around the distillery.

 Highland distilleries cover the largest area of Scotland, North of the Highland fault line and the River Tay, providing great opportunities for a circular Scotch Whisky Tour.
 Contained in this vast area of wilderness are some of the most remote distilleries and also the highest (Tomatin) and the smallest (Edradour).
 A visit to a Speyside distillery can easily be incorporated into a Highland distillery tour from Edinburgh or Glasgow with a minimum of two days needed.